privatenumber/hirok.io/pages/posts/avoid-npm-link.md

 ```
 </TerminalWindow>

-It's very easy to overlook Node.js versions when working on multiple packages in separate terminal sessions.
+When working on multiple packages in separate terminal sessions, it's very easy to overlook the Node.js version.
+The version discrepancy can be especially hard to notice since `npm link` doesn't error when it's unable to find the local package to link, which is discussed in the next section.

 > **Pro tip:** Add the [recommended shell integration](https://github.com/nvm-sh/nvm/blob/2c0c34f/README.md#deeper-shell-integration) to automatically use the appropriate Node.js version when entering a directory with a `.nvmrc` file.

-The Node.js version discrepancy can be especially hard to notice since `npm link` doesn't error when it's unable to find the local package to link, which is discussed in the next section.

 ### Non-existent fail-case